rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 * I think i might have just figured out what is wrong with the cart and i want to jot it down before i forget.
 I want to try to add each attribute to the form submit URL, delineated by forward slashes, key-value pairs.
 Do this with javascript. capture the button press. parse the current URL. add the color and quantity options.
 Mark product internal ID. and send to [root]/checkout/cart/add/[prop-pairs(product/1/qty/2/color/blue)...
 * Okay, I have to have it this time.
 The bug seems to be with the name of the control element.
 This should be an array of "options" values, with the option (i.e. 'color'), as the array key, and the passed value should be the option actually chosen by the customer.
 * take advantage of git to figure this out. i made a commit when i got it to work, minus the layout of the buttons and qty. i'm going to make a new directory that reverts to when this worked, and then i will re-add back in the newer patches.
 This should be a more time-efficient way to fix this problem.
-* ___Stop working for today___.
-Just scared the HELL out of myself. (thought I lost all of the work i did today. nothing before today, but all of today wasted would have SUCKED!!!)
-There's no problem.
-But the database NEEDS TO BE BACKED UP WITH EVERY COMMIT! they are state related, and overlaps are not good!
-This is HIGHLY IMPORTANT for the future security, up-time and reliabilty of service.

 Global TODO:
 -------------